“There are three kinds of lies: lies, damned lies, and statistics.” – Mark Twain

 Lastly, every stat I reference is based on the official stats published by Bright MLS on or around the 15th of each month.
 My plan is to give you straightforward stats coupled with my analysis from the front lines and let you interpret what you read in your own way.

--Pending sales (homes that went under contract) were up 34.6% from last month.
-That matched January 2018 and it was up from the 5 yr avg.
+-Pending sales (homes that went under contract) were up 60.7% – 45 total homes.
+This is up from last months impressive 36.4% and it surpasses the 5 year average (36 homes).

--The median sold price is down to $260,000.
-That’s almost 2% off last month, but its higher than January of last year and it beat the 5 yr avg.
-The truth is, with this number, its always going to be off month to month.
+-The median sold price was down again to $190,000.
+This is down 16.9% from last months $228,750.
+The 5 year average is $249,000.
+(Jay’s note) *This number is always going to be off month to month.
 We don’t have a cookie cutter market, as ALL of Garrett County is factored into theses stats.
-Interested in more specific stats for YOUR property, drop me an email email@example.com
+Some months, big dollar lake homes sales skew this number higher and other months.
+Interested in more specific stats for YOUR property/neighborhood?
+Drop me an email email@example.com

 Questions about the market?
 Whether you are buying or selling, I can put my experience to work for you!
 Contact me anytime for a free market analysis of any property you may be interested in purchasing or selling!